 Regulatory investigations and enforcement action have come to form a significant part of the workload of all of the top law firms in London and we can foresee no let-up to the substantial amount of legal work generated by these issues, from regulatory investigations to litigation, both domestically and internationally.
 Travers Smith has been involved in the recent high-profile investigations of LIBOR and FX.
 For example, we advised the Oversight Committee of the Bank of England (together with Lord Grabiner QC) in connection with its investigation into the role of Bank officials in relation to conduct issues in the FX market.

-Meanwhile, we are continuing to monitor developments as the Brexit negotiations get underway.
+Meanwhile, we are continuing to monitor developments as Brexit approaches ever more quickly.
 While we do not anticipate any immediate downturn in commercial litigation in this country (and indeed, it may increase), the uncertainty which pervades at this time is likely to impact on parties’ appetite for risk and their sense of urgency to resolve disputes.